top of page

 Jan 275 min read

-Introduction As we move into middle age (roughly ages 40–65, though individual variation applies), our bodies undergo gradual changes in metabolism, hormone levels, muscle mass, and nutrient absorption.
-One of the most underappreciated but critical dietary factors during this life stage is protein.
-Getting protein right in middle age can help slow age-related muscle loss (sarcopenia), support metabolism, maintain bone health, and even influence longevity and disease risk.
-In
+As we move into menopause (roughly ages 40–55, though individual variation applies), our bodies undergo gradual changes in metabolism, hormone levels, muscle mass, and nutrient absorption.
+One of the most underappreciated but critical dietary factors during this stage of life is protein.
+Getting protein right, in middle age, can help slow age-related muscle loss (sarcopenia), support metabolism and weight gain, maintain bone health, and even influence longevity and disease ri

 How to Cope With Menopause Symptoms During Holidays: Practical Tips for a Joyful Season